If you’re interested in communication tools and personal development, you may want to learn more about NLP.

 - anchoring or pairing a physical sensation with a feeling, so next time you can recreate that feeling by repeating the physical sensation

 Neurolinguistic Programming, or NLP, is a set of specific processes and techniques said to help you improve the way you communicate with yourself and others, and how this impacts your personal development.

 Some anecdotal benefits of NLP include positively shifting your perceptions, improving communication skills, becoming more aware of your internal processes, and establishing new habits.

 Common techniques of NLP include rapport building, modeling, mirroring, and reframing.

-If you’d like to learn more about NLP or work with a trained coach, consider visiting these resources:
+If you’d like to learn more about NLP training or work with a trained coach, consider visiting these resources: